-4th ILLEGAL ABSENCE-
+6TH ILLEGAL ABSENCE-

-- Student will be referred to Huntingdon County Children and Youth Services - Student and parent/guardian must appear at a hearing established by the District Magistrate.
+- School will submit a compulsory attendance citation to the district justice. - Student and parent/guardian must appear at a hearing established by the District Magistrate.

 UPON CONVICTION

 - The parent/guardian will be sentenced to pay a fine not exceeding \$300.00 - The parent/guardian will be sentenced to perform community service within the school district for a period not to exceed six months. - The parents/guardian will be sentenced to complete a parenting education program if one is available - Upon default of such a payment or community service the parent/guardian shall be sentenced to county jail for a period not to exceed five days.